SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 ## The Scenario

-Our theoretical company, let's call them "Snap Inc"[^coincidence], sells luxury sunglasses that have a tendency to *break all the goddamn time*[^broke].
+Our theoretical company, let's call them "Snap Inc"[^coincidence], sells luxury sunglasses that have a tendency to break *all the time*[^broke].

 [^coincidence]: Any resemblance to actual companies or products is purely coincidental.
+This is a theoretical exercise.
 [^broke]: ![20180725_215647.jpg](../assets/images/20180725_215647.jpg)

 Customers can complete a form on the website which will generate an email to support@spectacles<nolink>.com for help.
 This will generate a random ticket number as well.
 Tickets are assigned by the last digit of the ticket number: Tim takes tickets ending in 0-3, Jayson in 4-6, and Wendy in 7-9.